deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 For fully-featured production environments that need the full range of features (e.g. RDE, correct contact information on the registrar console, etc.) you will need to specify more settings.
-The `nomulus-config-production-sample.yaml` file contains an exhaustive list of all settings to override.

 From a code perspective, all configuration settings ultimately come through the [`RegistryConfig`][registry-config] class.
 This includes a Dagger module called